Planning Your Trip

 Explore the different areas of the city in our article on the best neighborhoods in Frankfurt.

-Flughafen Frankfurt am Main (FRA) is the busiest airport in Germany and the main entry point for many visitors.
+The Frankfurt-Flughafen am Main (FRA) is the main entry point for most visitors and with 70 million passengers in 2019, it's the busiest airport in Germany.
 It is the hub for Lufthansa, as well as Condor, and a major transfer point for domestic and international travel.
 The airport has two passenger terminals, four runways, and extensive services for travelers.

 Within the city, the network of public transportation includes U-Bahn (metro), S-Bahn (local trains), and buses that run throughout the night.